-In this first year back to formal public exams, students in RET schools fared extremely well with all five RET schools delivering very strong results.
+In this second year back to formal public exams, students in RET schools fared extremely well with all five RET schools delivering very strong results.
 Although the DfE notes that caution should be taken in comparing school performance, nevertheless all schools are inevitably looking at the outcomes of schools around them.
 Overall, the average GCSE Progress 8 (P8) score for the Trust has increased compared to the 2019 results and the Trust looks forward to the publication by the DfE of the MAT performance tables early next year.
 The A Level results were also very positive.
-Whilst there was much talk in the national press over summer 2022 of the difficulties students were expected to face getting into university, none of this materialised for students in RET schools, and all students who wanted a university place successfully obtained one.